skywind3000/gutentags_plus/README.md

 # What is it ?

 [Gutentags](https://github.com/ludovicchabant/vim-gutentags) is a vim 8 dedicated plugin which will update gtags database in background automatically on file change.
-Gutentags provides seemless gtags database updating and this plugin provides seemless databases switching:
+It provides seemless gtags database updating and this plugin provides seemless databases switching:

 - Define a `GscopeFind` command to perform cscope searching via `gtags-cscope`.
 - Connect gtags database of current project automatically and disconnect unrelated project databases before searching.
+- Reuse gtags-cscope connection if current project is unchanged.

 Gutentags can connect gtags databases automatically too, but it is trying to connect all the databases after updating.
 As a result, when you are querying symbol definitions or references, you will get results from not only current project but also other unrelated projects.

-And your quickfix list will be totally messed up if you are working on more than two projects at the same time.
+And your quickfix list will be totally messed up if you are working on more than two projects simultaneously.
 So, unrelated gtags databases must be disconnected to prevent query results from many projects at the same time.

 # Installation